 How can we prepare for the 4th Industrial Revolution?

 The 4th Industrial revolution will and has already begun to disrupt every industry and country.
 This has created a series of obstacles and opportunities for education.
 Over half of all the One Young World community surveyed reported they felt the education they received did not prepare them for the challenges of the upcoming decade.
 There is also an increased polarity between regions of the world that are preparing for the 4th industrial revolution and those that still struggle to provide basic educational resources and facilities to children.
-In 2019, over 260 million children did not attend school.
-Girls and children with disabilities are the most excluded from these educational institutions.
+These discrepancies have only been further exacerbated by the global pandemic.
+Girls and children with disabilities are the most excluded from educational institutions across the world.
 Automation is predicted to hit women the worst and widen the gender divide.
 In order to ensure education equips people for the future it must be accessible, affordable, holistic and forward thinking.
 Can we reform education quickly enough to meet future demands?

 Authoritarianism is on the rise; how can we de-escalate tensions?

 The concentration of power under authoritarian leaders has threatened international diplomacy.
 Global defence spending is at a record high.
 Nuclear proliferation has re-emerged with the collapse of the Iran deal.
-Conflict is rife from Latin America to India.
-As a result, 1 out of every 108 people in the world today is displaced.
-Approximately 42.3% of One Young World surveyed ambassadors have experienced conflict or violence in their lifetime.
+Conflict is rife from Latin America to India and the issue of police brutality has been underscored by the senseless murders of Breonna Taylor, George Floyd and countless others across the world.
+As a result of conflict, 1 out of every 108 people in the world today is displaced.
+Approximately 42.3% of One Young World surveyed Ambassadors have experienced conflict or violence in their lifetime.
 Out of these respondents, 32.4% attributed the conflict and unrest in their country to economic issues such as poverty, inequality and inflation.
 Political polarisation and corruption were also identified as prime causes of conflict.
 How can we prevent and resolve global conflict?

 How can economic growth be more just?

-The Global Economy is projected to grow by 2.5% in 2020 but with the realisation that economic growth has often increased rather than decreased economic inequality, the blueprint for future economies needs to be re-evaluated.
+Economic growth has proven to substantially increase economic inequality, begging the question as to whether the blueprint for future economies needs to be re-evaluated.
 An estimated 44% of global wealth is owned by the richest 1% of people whilst sweatshops and widespread homelessness remain pertinent issues.
-Of the surveyed One Young World ambassadors, 49.2% reported they believe capitalism can adequately address the issues of inequality but not in its current form, while 37.4% believed a new economic system and model is needed to address this issue.
+Of the surveyed One Young World Ambassadors, 49.2% reported they believe capitalism can adequately address the issues of inequality but not in its current form, while 37.4% believed a new economic system and model is needed to address this issue.
 Raising or introducing the minimum wage was the most popular solution to tackling economic injustice, followed by the achievement of equal pay for women and a wealth tax on billionaires.
-These results raise the question of how can we solve deep rooted economic inequality.
+These results raise the question of how we can solve deep rooted economic inequality.